FuchsCrafter/modernui/README.md

 # modernui
 Modernui is a css3 framework that makes it easier and faster to develop webapps.
 It was inspired by the Windows phone.
 ## How to use / geting startet
 Just look in the demo.html file to get startet with the full version, or look in the demo-for-minified.html to get startet with the minified version.
 To embed the full version, add this thing in your head section:
 ```html
 <link rel="stylesheet" href="./css/modernui.css">
 ```

-To embed the minified version, just linking the file like that:
+To embed the minified version, just link the file like that:

 ```html
 <link rel="stylesheet" href="./css/modernui.min.css">